Check our newest report: AI Monetization Outlook

 Situation

-• Interviews revealed that people struggled with understanding the value proposition of Bugbug.io.
-They faced two main challenges: how the platform supported a CI/CD approach and the claim of saving 70% of time.
-Day-to-day experts found it hard to believe these claims.
+On top of the pricing issues, there was a perception problem.
+User interviews revealed that people struggled with understanding BugBug’s value proposition.
+They faced two main challenges: understanding how the platform supported a CI/CD approach and believing the claim of saving 70% of time.
+Day-to-day QA experts found these claims hard to accept.
+At first glance, competitors appeared more advanced and sophisticated technologically.

 Goal

-The main goals were to:
+The main goals were clear:

-• Attract high-value clients and reduce low-value, problematic ones.
+• Attract high-value clients and reduce low-value, problematic ones

 Approach

-Following the pricing analysis, the team conducted User Interviews.
 We spoke with eight potential users, including QA testers and platform owners, to gather insights into what these users value most in a testing platform.
+The interviews provided a deeper understanding of customer needs, expectations, and willingness to pay for specific features.

 Results